 This is a fictional example with more or less arbitrary numbers to demonstrate how Margill can help:

-• Revenue as a student is estimated at $1000 per month (for 2 years)
+- Revenue as a student is estimated at $2000 per month (for 2 years / 24 months).
+No wage growth.

 2% yearly inflation (salary indexation)

-With a 3% discount rate (the discount rate may be fixed by law), the plaintiff should receive $1.53 million.
+With a 3% discount rate (the discount rate may be fixed by law), the plaintiff should receive $3.048 million as a lump sum.
+This amount might be lower than in real-life cases since we did not index university and retirement income.

 Today value of an historical judgment (indexation)